toastmod/Nautilus-WSL-Launcher/README.md

 Go ahead and set the shortcut's icon as the ico file I included for extra sauce ;)

 # What this actually does
-The script checks if vcxsrv.exe is running, if it isn't it'll open up a new instance.
+The script checks if vcxsrv.exe is running, if it isn't it'll open up a new instance via the xlaunch file in the directory.
 Then it runs Nautilus or XTerm or whatever the script is set to.